RobTillaart/Vibration/README.md

 Another advantage is that the functions return values from the same set of measurements.
 This might be important for some applications.

+The duration parameter is now microseconds, which allows for smaller intervals of polling.
+This can be useful for very fast ADC's.

-Finally, the **measure()** function allows to reset the internal variables or not.
+The **measure()** function allows to reset the internal variables or not.
 This allows for more cummulative measurements.

+The **poll()** function has been replaced by a more descriptive **maxValue()**.

 ### Interrupts

 The library does not use interrupts to count the pulses of the vibration / tilt sensor.
 For now it supports only polling to  see if there is any vibration.
 As vibrations are relative long in CPU clock cycles, polling a few times per second worked well for my needs.

 ### Related

-TODO
+- https://github.com/RobTillaart/printHelpers - for large values of sum()

 ### Tested